SchulzLab/STITCHIT/README.md

         - ftest Flag indicating whether partial F-test should be computed to assess the significance of each feature (default FALSE)
         - coefP p-value threshold for model coefficient (default 1, all OLS coefs will be returned)

-The parameters *cores*, *innerCV*, *outerCV*, *ftest* and *alpha* will can considerably affect runtime.
+The parameters *cores*, *innerCV*, *outerCV*, *ftest* and *alpha* can considerably affect runtime.

-## How to run the Nested version of STITCHIT.
+## How to run the Nested version of STITCHIT?

-As explained [here](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkab798/6368526), a nested execution of STITCHIT avoids an overestimation of model performance.
-As this nested execution is more challenging, we provide a python script to manage the workflow: *NestedSTITCHIT.py*.
+As explained [here](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkab798/6368526), a nested execution of STITCHIT enables out-of-sample performance estimates.
+As this nested execution is more computationally involved, we provide a python script to manage the workflow: *NestedSTITCHIT.py*.
 Note that this script exclusively works with STICHIT, not UnifiedPeaks or GeneHancer.

 The script needs to be executed for each gene of interest as:

     python NestedSTITCHIT.py <Normalised BigWig files> <Gene Annotation> <Discretised Expression Data> <Original expression data> <OutputFolder> <Size File> <geneID> <#Folds>  <Folder for R output>

-For each gene, <#Folds> times STITCHIT will be executed on a randomly selected set of samples (Monte Carlo Cross validation) and a linear model will be learned for each subset and evaluated on hold out data not used for feature generation.
+For each gene STITCHIT will be executed <#Folds> times on a randomly selected set of samples (Monte Carlo Cross validation) and a linear model will be learned for each subset and evaluated on hold out data not used for feature generation.
 Note that using the nested execution is very resource and time-intensive.